honolulufishing/Benders-decomposition-using-Matlab/README.md

 # Multi-cut-Generalized-Benders-decomposition-using-Matlab
 This is a matlab-based package to solve a large-scale linear or quadratic constrained convex programming problem using the classical benders decomposition (CBD), generalized benders decomposition method (GBD) and multi-cut generalized benders decomposition method (MGBD).
 The theory of multi-cut generalized benders decomposition method can be found in our research paper.
 Please note that the matlab-based codes are constructed on the MOSEK ApS and CPLEX toolbox.
-The uploaded matlab files are our initial codes, but the complete version will be issued very soon.
+The uploaded matlab files are our initial codes, but the full version will be issued very soon.

 For a linear problem, we use the classical benders decomposition method to solve this problem, which is cast as the following form: